Vendor Information

 Living Wage Ordinance

 San Diego Municipal Code, Division 42 (Living Wage Ordinance) requires covered employers and their subcontractors to pay a wage sufficient for a full-time worker to meet basic needs and avoid economic hardship.
-Visit the City's Living Wage Program website for additional information on requirements and applicability.
+Visit the City's Living Wage Program page for additional information on requirements and applicability.

 Prevailing Wage Requirements

 The federal Davis-Bacon Act and state labor laws ensure equitable pay.
 State law concerning prevailing wages can be found in the California Department of Industrial Relations Code of Regulations, Title 8.
-Visit the City's Prevailing Wage Program website for additional information on requirements and applicability.
+Visit the City's Prevailing Wage Program page for additional information on requirements and applicability.

 Highest Wage Rate Applies